Skip to main content

 2. Balance the audio

-Adjust any of the following:
+You have the option to adjust any of the following:

-• Mono Audio: Turn on to to balance sound content.
+• Mono Audio: Turn ON to to balance sound content.

 • Balance: Drag the Stereo Balance slider to preferred sound location.